canjs/can-derive/README.md

 It does this by:

-- Keeping the derived list in a red-black tree Listening for additions or
+- Keeping the derived list in a red-black tree
-- removals in the source list Listening to when the result of the predicate
+- Listening for additions or removals in the source list
-- function changes for any item
+- Listening for predicate function result changes for any item

 This algorithm was originally discussed in [this StackExchange thread](http://cs.stackexchange.com/questions/43447/order-preserving-update-of-a